 Who can make a nomination?

-Anyone can nominate a volunteer or group of volunteers for an award and get them the recognition they deserve.
+Anyone can nominate a volunteer, or group of volunteers, for an award to get them the recognition they deserve.

-Our awards are special as they are the result of volunteers nominating fellow unsung heroes - that’s why we’re calling on you to spend a few minutes considering who you would like to put forward.
+We think our awards are special, as they are the result of volunteer-led decision panels who select fellow unsung heroes.
+That’s why we’re calling on you to spend a few minutes to consider who you would like to nominate.

 Who can I nominate?

-You can nominate any volunteer(s) for an award.
+You can nominate any volunteer, or group of volunteers, for an award.